openharmony/docs/en/application-dev/media/video-playback.md

 Note: Video playback requires hardware capabilities such as display, audio, and codec.

-1. A third-party application obtains a surface ID from the Xcomponent.
+1. A third-party application obtains a surface ID from the XComponent.
 2. The third-party application transfers the surface ID to the VideoPlayer JS.
 3. The media service flushes the frame data to the surface buffer.